 Xylitol is a naturally occurring alcohol found in most plant material, including many fruits and vegetables.
 First, Xylitol starves the bacteria in your mouth of food.
-Where the normal bacteria on your mouth responsible for cavities (streptococcus mutans) feeds on sugar, it cannot feed on Xylitol – chewing sugar free gum containing Xylitol not only doesn’t feed bacteria, but it allows your body to wash away the sugar.
+Where the normal bacteria on your mouth responsible for cavities feeds on sugar, it cannot feed on Xylitol, allowing your body to wash away the sugar.
 Over time, fewer and fewer bacteria will live in the mouth, and less plaque will form.

-The most common sources of Xylitol in sufficient quantities for dental impact is in gum and mint products.
-If Xylitol is listed as the first ingredient, it likely has enough to actually decrease decay-causing bacteria over time if chewed regularly.
-Research has shown that the use of Xylitol also helps repair damage to the enamel.
+Research has shown that the use of xylitol also helps repair damage to the enamel.
 Saliva in itself protects the mouth and teeth.
 Stimulated saliva in particular contains all the components needed to repair early cavities.
 The dental benefits of Xylitol can have a significant influence on your oral health.

-Chewing gum a few times per day may take effort, it’s a great, cheap, simple way to keep your teeth clean, and help fight off cavities.
+While chewing gum a few times per day may take effort, it’s a great, cheap, simple way to keep your teeth clean, and help fight off cavities.
 So, enjoy this thankful day with your loved ones.
 Just remember – your smile loves you too.

-Proudly serving Manhattan Beach, Hermosa Beach, El Segundo, Redondo Beach, Torrance and all surrounding areas.
+Proudly serving Manhattan Beach and all surrounding areas.